-Grain-fed veal cattle are raised on a mainly milk-based diet until they’re six to eight weeks old, before transitioning to a balanced ration based on grain and pellets made of protein, vitamins, and minerals.
-They reach market weight around 348 kg (769 lbs.).
+Grain-fed veal cattle are raised on a mainly milk-based diet until they’re six to eight weeks old, before transitioning to a balanced ration based on grain and pellets made of protein, vitamins, and minerals, and a small amount of fibre.
+They reach market weight around 340 kg (750 lbs.).

 Milk-fed veal cattle are raised mainly on a milk-based diet, with some grain and fibre included in the ration.
 They’re ready for market once they weigh approximately 250 kg (550 lbs.).